sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

                              .map(maskL8sr);
 ```

-We can compare the effects of cloud masking by comparing the same image before and after the process:
+We can compare cloud masking effects by comparing the same image before and after processing:

 ```javascript
 // ---------------------------------------------------------------